fireflysemantics/slice/projects/slice/README.md

 # @fireflysemantics/slice

-Lightweight Web Application State Management Built with RxJS and Typescript.
+Lightweight Web Application State Management Built with `RxJS` and `Typescript` for creating central updates / `Observable` notifcations for Javascript applications.
 This API is designed to be as minimal as possible and should deliver the same features as other comparable frameworks with about 1/3 the lines of code.

-## Introduction

-This is a lightweight minimal API built on top of `RxJS` for creating central updates / `Observable` notifcations for Javascript applications.

 It offers two types of observable stores for your data:
 - Entity stores for structured entity like data (Customer, Product, User, ...)